The symptoms of ulcerative colitis can affect mental and physical health, causing distress.

 Pain and fatigue are common symptoms of ulcerative colitis, and they can cause distress.
 A range of strategies and treatments can help.

 A doctor’s first approach is to reduce these symptoms by managing the underlying condition.
 They may also prescribe acetaminophen (Tylenol) to ease the pain.
 Unlike nonsteroidal anti-inflammatory drugs (NSAIDs), acetaminophen is

 It may also be worth noting that a

-Doctors also prescribe antidepressants to people with irritable bowel syndrome as an “adjuvant analgesic,” a drug not only intended to relieve pain but used for that purpose.
+Doctors also prescribe antidepressants to people with irritable bowel syndrome as an “adjuvant analgesic,” a drug not designed to relieve pain but effective for that purpose.

 To manage pain and fatigue, the Crohn’s & Colitis Foundation also recommends:

 - mind and body exercises, such as yoga and meditation